civiform/docs/docs/user-manual/civiform-admin-guide/add-statuses.md

 5. Click Create a New Status.
 6. Enter your status name and (optional) any email text you would like the applicant to receive upon the status change.
 7. Repeat steps 5-6 for all statuses you would like to create.
+8. For any status you wish to set as default, check the "Set as default status" checkbox when creating or editing the status.

 **Note**: you must Publish All Drafts in order for your statuses to go live.
 See [How to Publish Programs](publish-a-program.md) for instructions on publishing.